-- 55. Advisory Group members must follow the SBTi Communication Guidelines and applicable Social Media Policy at all times. - 56.
-Advisory Group members and the SBTi shall use the following wording when communicating about membership and will not portray or imply any other association or collaboration between the member and the SBTi: - Member of the Science Based Targets initiative (SBTi) Expert Advisory Group (EAG) for the Automotive Standard OR - "[Member name] participates in the Science Based Targets initiative's (SBTi) Expert Advisory Group (EAG) for the development of the Automotive Standard .
-The Advisory Group has an advisory role only, and decisions on final technical resources will be made by the Technical Council or the Board of Trustees of the SBTi." - 57.
-In circumstances in which a full description of the Advisory Group is required, Advisory Group members shall use the following wording: - The Automotive Standard EAG is a group of volunteer advisors with in-depth knowledge of global climate change mitigation and/or expertise in science-based target setting from a diversity of perspectives that acts in an advisory capacity to the Science Based Targets initiative (SBTi) over the duration of the project. - 58.
+- 58. Advisory Group members must follow the SBTi Communications Guidelines and applicable Social Media Policy at all times. - 59.
+Advisory Group members and the SBTi shall use the following wording when communicating about membership and will not portray or imply any other association or collaboration between the member and the SBTi: - Member of the Science Based Targets initiative (SBTi) Expert Advisory Group (EAG) for Financial Institutions Net-Zero (FINZ) Standard FINZ OR - "[Member name] participates in the Science Based Targets initiative's (SBTi) Expert Advisory Group (EAG) for the development of Financial Institutions Net-Zero (FINZ) Standard.
+The Advisory Group has an advisory role only, and decisions on final technical resources will be made by the Technical Council or the Board of Trustees of the SBTi." - 60.
+In circumstances in which a full description of the Advisory Group is required, Advisory Group members shall use the following wording:

+- The Financial Institutions Net-Zero (FINZ) EAG is a group of volunteer advisors with in-depth knowledge of the financial services sector, global climate change mitigation and/or expertise in science-based target setting from a diversity of perspectives that acts in an advisory capacity to the Science Based Targets Initiative (SBTi) over the duration of the project. - 61.
 Membership of the Advisory Group does not constitute being an SBTi employee.
-Members must not describe themselves as such or use terms which could be interpreted as implying that they are an SBTi employee or represent the SBTi. - 59.
-Advisory Group members are not expected to comment publicly on the work of the Advisory Group or act as an SBTi spokesperson on behalf of the Advisory Group as a whole or other members. - 60.
-Any media/journalist enquiries about the work of the Advisory Group should be forwarded to and managed via the SBTi Communications Department (communications@sciencebasedtargets.org). - 61.
-Advisory Group members are selected for their expertise and independence of thought, so it is recognized that they may undertake media or public speaking appearances or comment publicly about broader topics which are not directly related to the work of the SBTi.
+Members must not describe themselves as such or use terms which could be interpreted as implying that they are an SBTi employee or representing the SBTi. - 62.
+Advisory Group members are not expected to comment publicly on the work of the Advisory Group or act as an SBTi spokesperson on behalf of the Advisory Group as a whole or other members. - 63.
+Any media/journalist enquiries about the work of the Advisory Group should be forwarded to and managed via the SBTi Communications Department (communications@sciencebasedtargets.org). - 64.
+Advisory Group members are selected for their expertise and independence of thought, so it is recognized that they may undertake media or public speaking appearances or comment publicly about broader topics which are not directly related to the work of the SBTi. - 65.
+Should there be breaches of SBTi applicable policies or codes of conduct, the SBTi reserves the right to involve staff from compliance and legal to assess and respond to them.